O TANNENBAUM - O CHRISTMAS TREE

 Another legend has it that Martin Luther brought a fir tree into his home and decorated it with candles.
 The candle-lit tree created the image of the starry sky from which Christ emerged.
 But there is no documentation of lights on the tree until the 18th century.
 The poet Goethe first saw a Christmas tree in 1765 in Leipzig.
 The earliest known Christmas celebration mentioned in German literature is the description of a Christmas celebration with a candle-lit tree in Goethe's best-selling novel "Die Leiden des Jungen Werther" ("The Sorrows of Young Werther") of 1774.
 It may have helped spread the custom.

-The German trees are silver fir and balsam with their branches spaced far enough apart and grown in such a way that candles can be placed on them without serious danger of a fire.
+The German trees are silver fir and balsam with their branches spaced far enough apart and grown in such a way that without serious dangerof a fire.

 Of the German Christmas songs which have become a part of American traditions, the best known besides "Silent Night" is "O Tannenbaum"- O Christmas Tree.